 Events can use emission order because each event is a distinct, non-collapsed entity with a canonical position corresponding to its log index.
 Assertion contracts that verify cross-contract event sequencing require this ordering.

-TXTRACE and EVENTDATACOPY occupy previously unused opcode slots.
+TXTRACE, EVENTDATACOPY, and TXDIFF occupy previously unused opcode slots.
 No changes are made to existing opcodes, transaction types, or precompiles, so existing contracts and tooling are unaffected.

 The main risk is a false sense of security: an assertion contract that checks too little may mislead users into believing a transaction is safe when it is not.